 Some of the highly recommended brands include:

 It has also been found to help regulate blood sugar and blood pressure in people with diabetes.

 Xylitol has 2.4 calories per gram, or roughly two thirds of the caloric value of table sugar, but packs in 100 percent of the sweetness.

 Erythritol.
-Another sugar alcohol found in some fruits.
-Erythritol has 0.24 calories per gram, or roughly 6 percent of the caloric value of table sugar, with 70 percent of the sweetness.
+Another sugar alcohol found in some fruits, erythritol has 0.24 calories per gram, or roughly 6 percent of the caloric value of table sugar, with 70 percent of the sweetness.

-6. Focus on Non-Starchy Vegetables
+7. Focus on Non-Starchy Vegetables

 They’re also rich in phytochemicals (plant compounds), many of which stimulate the immune system, slow the growth rate of cancer cells, reduce inflammation, etc.

 That said, when I got serious about getting rid of sugar—especially once I started doing the keto diet—I realized that some veggies contain more sugar than others.

-For that reason, when choosing veggies, avoid starchy ones like carrots, peas, beets, sweet potatoes, corn, lima beans.
+When choosing veggies, avoid starchy ones like carrots, peas, beets, sweet potatoes, corn, lima beans.

 - Brussel sprouts